7 de Marzo de 2020

-On the evening of January 4th 2019 at 17:39 UT, even with still some daylight, a bright fireball crossing the skies of Guadalajara and Soria provinces (mid-north Spain) could be registered with SMART Project’s detector at La Hita observatory (Toledo) and with north surveillance webcam operated at Calar Alto Observatory (Almería).
+The event could be registered with the SMART Project’s detector at Sevilla and La Hita (Toledo) observatories, and with the north surveillance webcam operated at Calar Alto Observatory in Almería.